 Enhanced Firewall Services

 Enhanced Firewall Services (EFS) provide additional EFS security functionalities on VMware SD-WAN Edges.
-The NSX Security powered EFS functionality supports Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) services on VMware SD-WAN Edges.
+The VMware Security powered EFS functionality supports Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) services on VMware SD-WAN Edges.
 The Edge Enhanced Firewall Services (EFS) protect Edge traffic from intrusions across Branch to Branch, Branch to Hub, or Branch to Internet traffic patterns.

 Currently, SD-WAN Edge Firewall provides stateful inspection along with application identification without additional EFS security features.
 While the stateful Firewall SD-WAN Edge provides security, it is not adequate and creates a gap in providing EFS security integrated natively with VMware SD-WAN.
 Edge EFS address these security gaps and offers enhanced threat protection natively on the SD-WAN Edge in conjunction with VMware SD-WAN.